Christian Bethancourt Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.39).
+- The Athletics' 6.34 team ERA ranks last among all MLB pitching staffs.

-- Kaprielian (1-6) takes the mound for the Athletics in his ninth start of the season.
-He has a 7.21 ERA in 43 2/3 innings pitched, with 39 strikeouts.
+- The Athletics are sending Harris (1-0) to the mound for his second start of the season.

-- In his last appearance on Tuesday against the Pittsburgh Pirates, the right-hander tossed six innings, giving up one earned run while surrendering four hits.
+- His last time out came on Wednesday against the Pittsburgh Pirates, when the lefty went five innings, surrendering three earned runs while giving up four hits.

-- The 29-year-old has a 7.21 ERA and 8 strikeouts per nine innings across 11 games this season, while allowing a batting average of .286 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.